 A closed rhinoplasty is a procedure in which an incision is made on the inside of the nose.
-This limits the applicability to procedures that can be effectively performed via a small incision with limited access.
-Benefits of closed rhinoplasty are that it is less invasive, bruising and swelling are minimized, the scars are completely hidden from view, and the recovery times are shorter.
+This limits access, which limits what can be done.
+The benefits of a closed rhinoplasty are that it is less invasive, bruising and swelling are minimized, scars are completely hidden, and recovery time is shorter.

-An open rhinoplasty is a procedure in which incisions are made, both on the inside of the nose, as in the closed rhinoplasty, and on the columella, the small area between the nostrils.
-Because open rhinoplasty procedures offer greater access to the nose, it is frequently more applicable for complicated or precise procedures.
-Because open rhinoplasty is a more invasive procedure, however, bruising and swelling are greater and the recovery period is a bit longer than with a closed procedure.
+An open rhinoplasty is a procedure in which incisions are made on the inside of the nose (as in a closed rhinoplasty), and on the columella, the small area between the nostrils.
+Because an open rhinoplasty procedure offers greater access to the nose, it is better suited to more precise or complicated cases.
+Open rhinoplasty is also more invasive than closed rhinoplasty, so comparatively bruising and swelling are greater and the recovery period is a bit longer.

 The packing inside your nose can typically be removed after a week.
 Initial swelling and bruising from a nose job resolves within 1-2 weeks, and that is when most patients can resume work or other low-key activities.
 More strenuous activities should be avoided until you’re given the all-clear from your surgeon.
 Full nose job recovery can take up to a year and it’s common within that timeframe for swelling to come and go, especially in the morning.

 Good candidates for a nose job are people who are in good overall health and have realistic expectations for the procedure.
 The ideal candidate is a non-smoker who is over the age of 18, as the nose is still developing in younger patients.
 One of our board-certified plastic surgeons will evaluate your medical history, examine your nose, and discuss your goals for the procedure to determine if you're a good candidate for a nose job.